OlanrewajuDatanalyst/Athlete-Events-EDA-Analysis/Athlete Event Questions And Answers.md

 1896 Summer - 12 | 2016 Summer - 204

--- Nation that has participated in all of the olympic games
+### 5. Which nation has participated in all of the olympic games?
 ```sql
 with tot_games as (
 		select